-Table 4 Substations Policy Position Summary
+Table 4 Substations Policy Position Summary ---

-Zoning Overlay SAP / PPZ ETIPC Zoned Not applied Not applied or Applied Utilities - Scenic Protection (SP) - Utilities use is NPR, P or D. Priority Vegetation (PV) - where the site is cleared of native vegetation No finite discretionary development standards
+Zoning Overlay SAP / PPZ ETIPC Zoned Utilities Priority Vegetation not applied where the site is cleared of native Not applied or Applied Othicics vegetation Utilities use is NPR, P or D.No finite discretionary - Scenic Protection not applied

-Both substations are zoned Utilities within the draft LPS which is supported by TasNetworks.
-The Utilities zoning reflects the primary and future use of the site and is consistent with the zone application guidelines issued by the State and TasNetworks policy position for substations.
+As shown in the following figure the site is zoned General Residential under the draft LPS.
+TasNetworks is not supportive of this zoning and requests that the draft LPS be amended to apply the Utilities Zone to the Sorell Substation.
+The Utilities Zone reflects the primary and future use of the site and is consistent with the zone application guidelines issued by the State.